Khaztaroth/khaz-custom-api/README.md

 `{{uptime}}` The channel's current livestream duration </br>
 `{{ML}}` The final value in millilitres </br>
 `{{OZ}}` The final value in ounces </br>

+# Weather API

+There's some code that calls Skorpstuff API and replaces the city name to not show my hometown in chat when pulling the command.
+Normally it would be easier to pull directly from the original API, however this approach was easier to handle the info.